Mordziarz/TrichofindR/README.md

     amplicons_with_primers.fasta: A FASTA file containing all found amplicon sequences, including the primer regions.

-    amplicons_without_primers.fasta: A FASTA file containing only the gene sequences, with the primers trimmed off.
+    genes_without_primers.fasta: A FASTA file containing only the gene sequences, with the primers trimmed off.

     all_amplicons_summary.csv: A detailed CSV summary of all identified amplicons.